IMPACT OF IFRS DISCLOSURES ON ORGANIZATIONAL PERFORMANCE

 IFRS: International Financial Reporting Standards.

-ORGANIZATIONAL PERFORMANCE: comprises the actual output or results of an organization as measured against its intended outputs (or goals and objectives).
+ORGANISATIONAL PERFORMANCE: comprises the actual output or results of an organization as measured against its intended outputs (or goals and objectives).

 .